DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 And in spite of the continuing financial distress, the Volkskrant building quickly became a place for intense creative production and wacky celebrations of all things less mainstream.
 It had its official opening as an art factory on September 21, 2007.
-The city council originally did not grant the license for the party, but by the intervention of the mayor the party was able to go on.
+The borough originally did not grant the license for the party, but by the intervention of the mayor the party was able to go on.
 In line with the atmosphere of excitement, this fact was celebrated with a big party